delvianv/delvianv.github.io/README.md

 **I have a unique skill set**

 I bring a rare combination of skills, having graduated from a technical high school with qualifications in Electrical Engineering and Logic Systems.
-My college studies in Electronic Engineering and Logic Systems further deepen my understanding of the interplay between software and hardware.
+My college studies in Electronic Engineering and Logic Systems further deepened my understanding of the interplay between software and hardware.

 **Teamwork and discipline**